americocunhajr/RandBar/README.md

 <img src="logo/RandBar.png" width="40%">

-# RandBar: Random Dynamics of a Bar System

-**RandBar** is a powerful Matlab tool designed to simulate the nonlinear stochastic dynamics of a bar structural system with attached discrete elements.
+**RandBar: Random Dynamics of a Bar System** is a powerful Matlab tool designed to simulate the nonlinear stochastic dynamics of a bar structural system with attached discrete elements.
 The code is developed with an educational approach, making it user-friendly and intuitive.

 ## Table of Contents
 - [Overview](#overview)